traceyhemp12/doll-delivery/README.md

-          mapOf("startLocation" to "Kruthika's abode", "endLocation" to "Mark's crib", "distance" to 9), mapOf("startLocation" to "Kruthika's abode", "endLocation" to "Greg's casa", "distance" to 4), mapOf("startLocation" to "Kruthika's abode", "endLocation" to "Matt's pad", "distance" to 18), mapOf("startLocation" to "Kruthika's abode", "endLocation" to "Brian's's apartment", "distance" to 8), mapOf("startLocation" to "Brian's apartment", "endLocation" to "Wesley's condo", "distance" to 7), mapOf("startLocation" to "Brian's apartment", "endLocation" to "Cam's dwelling", "distance" to 17), mapOf("startLocation" to "Greg's casa", "endLocation" to "Cam's dwelling", "distance" to 13),
+          mapOf("startLocation" to "Kruthika's abode", "endLocation" to "Mark's crib", "distance" to 9), mapOf("startLocation" to "Kruthika's abode", "endLocation" to "Greg's casa", "distance" to 4), mapOf("startLocation" to "Kruthika's abode", "endLocation" to "Matt's pad", "distance" to 18), mapOf("startLocation" to "Kruthika's abode", "endLocation" to "Brian's apartment", "distance" to 8), mapOf("startLocation" to "Brian's apartment", "endLocation" to "Wesley's condo", "distance" to 7), mapOf("startLocation" to "Brian's apartment", "endLocation" to "Cam's dwelling", "distance" to 17), mapOf("startLocation" to "Greg's casa", "endLocation" to "Cam's dwelling", "distance" to 13),